lena-kilian/lena-kilian.github.io/abm/index.md

                 self.store = (self.store + agent.store) / 2
                 agent.store = copy.copy(self.store)
 ```
 Moreover, the distance function can be used to calculate minimum and maximum distances beween all agents.
 Particularly for the minimum distance it is important to ensure that an agent is not calculating their distance to themselves.
-Therefore, 2 `for` loops were used, where the first one ran through all agents, *i* through *n*, while the second one only started at *i + 1*.
+Therefore, two `for` loops were used, where the first one ran through all agents, *i* through *n*, while the second one only started at *i + 1*.

 ```
     def min_distance(self):